Team-SeekDeep/SeekDeepSubmission_NewMethod/README.md

     .DS_Store
     .vscode/
     ```
--   **Understand Backend Differences:** Remember that Vertex AI requires GCP project setup and ADC/Service Account auth, uses GCS, and has different quotas/pricing than the Gemini API, which uses API Keys and the temporary File API storage.
-Choose the backend appropriate for your needs and constraints.

 ## Support and Contact

-If you encounter any issues or have questions about using this platform, please reach out to **Dylan (dadevchia@gmail.com)**.
+For detailed support, notebook-specific issues, or configuration questions, please contact Dylan at dadevchia@gmail.com, referencing the notebook name and specific configuration settings involved.

 To help diagnose the problem effectively, please include the following information in your communication:

-1.  **Which Notebook?** Specify the exact `.ipynb` file you were running (e.g., `Testing_UI_Prompting.ipynb`, `Full_Inference_CoCoT_generated_questions.ipynb`).
+1.  **Which Notebook?** Specify the exact `.ipynb` file you were running (e.g., `Testing_UI_Prompting.ipynb`, `Full_Inference_CoCoT_Generated_Questions.ipynb`).
 2.  **Which Cell?** Indicate the specific cell (e.g., by its execution count `[ ]:` number, or by describing its purpose like "Prepare Videos cell" or "Bulk Inference Loop cell") where the error occurred or the unexpected behavior was observed.
 3.  **Configuration:** Provide the key configuration settings you were using from the **Config Settings** cell (especially `USE_VERTEX`, `MODEL_NAME`, `QUESTION_MODEL_NAME`, relevant `SKIP_*` flag values). **Please remove your API Key or any other sensitive credentials before sharing.**
 4.  **Error Message:** Copy and paste the *complete* error message and traceback, if available.